f5devcentral/f5xc-emea-workshop/docs/class4/module2/lab3/lab3.rst

    :align: left
    :scale: 50%

-* You can click on the ``Evidence`` link to get more details about the logs who generated this security posture.
+* Click on the ``Evidence`` link to get more details about the logs who generated this security posture.

-.. note:: Congratulation, your application is now protected by a modern engine enforcing (validating) what is provided by the developpers, but also providing visibility for unkown traffic
+.. note:: Congratulation, your application is now protected by a modern engine enforcing (validating) what is provided by the developpers, but also providing visibility for unkown traffic.